lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 +----------------------+-------------------------------------------------------+

 The EnergyPlusToFMU installation includes default versions of these batch files.
-However, the exact contents of these batch files depends on:
+However, the contents of these batch files depends on:

 1. The operating system.